sofdit76139/excel-portfolio/README.md

 # My Excel Portfolio
 Portfolio of various Excel workbooks and projects

-## All Excel workbooks contain a README tab which explains the purpose of the workbook.
+## All Excel workbooks contain explainations of the purpose of the workbook.
 No confidential data is included in any projects; all data has been altered.